 3. Praça da Liberdade – The Liberty Square

 Remember the time when there were no cell phones and you had to arrange an hour and a place to meet?
 Well, Praça da Liberdade was the meeting point of the past, and most probably of the present.
-It was frequented by all classes of people, but the main crowd were politicians, writers and artists.
-It was the place where the first rebellion against the rule of the royal family took place on January 31st 1891.
+It was frequented by all classes of people, but the main crowd was politicians, writers, and artists.
+It was the place where the first rebellion against the rule of the royal family took place on January 31st, 1891.
 Although it was unsuccessful, it was the first real threat of the Portuguese Monarchy and just a sign of what was to happen almost two decades later on the 5th of October 1910, when a coup took place and finished with the monarchy for good.

 4. Avenida dos Aliados